Film: Seven Pounds

 - The Reveal: Ben is not really Ben.
 Ben is really Tim Thomas, having stolen his brother Ben's IRS credentials in order to use the privileges and power they carry to assist in his mission of atonement.

-- Sadistic Choice: Tim had one hell of a choice to make: spend a month with the woman you love or commit suicide to give her your heart so she can live out her life to the fullest.
+- Sadistic Choice: Tim had one hell of a choice to make: spend a month with the woman you love or kill yourself to give her your heart so she can live out her life to the fullest.
 Life sucks, dunnit?